Smooth Talk: Cast

+In addition, Connie's friends are played by Margaret Welsh as Laura and Sara Inglis as Jill.

 Production

 The short story "Where Are You Going, Where Have You Been?" by Joyce Carol Oates was adapted by playwright Tom Cole, Joyce Chopra's husband.
 Among the contributions Cole and Chopra added to the story was a fleshing out of the family relationships between Connie, her parents, and her sister.
 Laura Dern was not cast until two weeks before filming.
 Filming of Smooth Talk took place in northern California in the cities of Sebastopol and Santa Rosa.

-Release and reception
+Reception

+Box office

 Goldcrest Films invested £516,000 in the film and received £635,000 earning them a profit of £119,000.
 It screened at the 1986 Sundance Film Festival where it won the Grand Jury Prize.
 The film was given a limited release in American theaters and continued to be unreleased on VHS and DVD for years thereafter due to going through different distributors.

-On Rotten Tomatoes, Smooth Talk holds a rating of 92% from 24 reviews.
-Roger Ebert, who awarded the film 3.5 stars out of 4, described it as "almost uncanny in its self-assurance".